DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 D. Store in Cloud Storage.
 Link data as permanent tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.

 ---
-**Correct.
-B.** This is correct because of the requirement to support occasionally (schema) changing JSON files and aggregate ANSI SQL queries: you need to use BigQuery, and it is quickest to use 'Automatically detect' for schema changes.
+**Correct B.** This is correct because of the requirement to support occasionally (schema) changing JSON files and aggregate ANSI SQL queries: you need to use BigQuery, and it is quickest to use 'Automatically detect' for schema changes.

 ---
 > **Q. Low-cost one-way one-time migration of two 100-TB file servers to Google Cloud; data will be frequently accessed and only from Germany.**